 Your hand may be stilled, but your gift cannot be silenced if you refuse to let it be.
 The gift does not lie in your hands.
 I have hands, David.
 Hands that can make a scalpel sing.
 More than anything in my life I wanted to play, but I do not have the gift.
 I can play the notes, but I cannot make the music.
 You have performed Liszt, Rachmaninoff, Chopin.
 Even if you never do so again, you’ve already known a joy that I will never know as long as I live.
 Because the true gift is in your head and in your heart and in your soul.
 Now you can shut it off forever, or you can find new ways to share your gift with the world…

 My dear artist-pastor, God has gifted you with a view of his creation that is unique.
 Do not suppress it.
 Do not push it aside for more practical matters.
 You might just as well stifle your ability to see, speak, or hear.
-You have been given the ability to see past the surface of this world into all its grime and glory, and convey an expression of that through your paint, your piano, or your pen.
-You, believer in the redemption of the world, have a lens all the clearer through which to see the truth and proclaim your findings to your fellow travelers in the world.
+You have been given the ability to see past the surface of this world into all its grime and glory and convey an expression of that through your paint, your piano, or your pen.
+You who believe in the redemption of the world have a lens all the clearer through which to see the truth and proclaim your findings to your fellow travelers here.
 Your heart resounds with the very music of the spheres and echoes that within the gift of your art.

 (Cover image: Christ and the Fishermen by Georges Rouault)